What is holding people back from the life that they truly want to live?

 I’ve mentioned this many times by now.
 And with good reason.

+This is perhaps the best way to influence your day.
 Because how you start your day tends to often set the tone for your day.

 A stressed morning leads to stressed day.
 Consuming negative information as you ride the bus to your job tends to lead to more pessimistic thoughts during the rest of your day.